 Dr Dimitra Kosta

-My research lies in applied algebraic geometry, computational commutative algebra and algebraic statistics.
+My research currently lies in algebraic statistics, phylogenetic algebraic geometry, computational commutative algebra and applied algebraic geometry.

 In particular I am interested in:

 *maximum likelihood estimation via numerical non-linear algebra algorithms

 My research originally lay in the area of birational geometry, where I studied the factoriality condition for special threefolds, as well as the existence of Kähler-Einstein metrics for some two dimensional singular del Pezzo surfaces through log-canonical thresholds; algebro-geometric invariants used in birational geometry.